giankdiluvi/giankdiluvi.github.io/yvr.md

 - Cycling.
 Vancouver is an amazing place to bike around.
 You can get a Mobi bike
 or rent a better bike near Stanley Park.
-I recommend the 11km loop around Stanely.
+I recommend the 11km loop around Stanley.
 Totally flat and very scenic.

 ## Museums and galleries